guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "I don't eat meat, I don't eat beans."
 "Good enough!
 Hermes, I'll take him."

-Diogenis is on the platform.
+Diogenes is on the platform.
 "Here's a manly life, here's a free life!
 Who will buy him?"
 "Free?
 Will I not be taken to court for buying a free man?"
 "Don't be afraid, he says that he is free even as a slave."